What are some of the health concerns and social issues associated with international adoption from China?

-In China, abandonment or endangering the welfare of an minor is not considered a criminal offense as in the U.S. Fines and penalties for abandonment of a infant are similar to those imposed for an “over-quota” child.
-The lack of criminal prosecution and additional fines make abandonment of an infant a tolerable risk.
+In China, abandonment or endangering the welfare of a minor is not considered a criminal offense as in the U.S. Fines and penalties for the abandonment of an infant are similar to those imposed for an “over-quota” child.
+The lack of criminal prosecution and additional fines make the abandonment of an infant a tolerable risk.

 Some children who are slated for adoption are placed in a foster care environment.
 Other children are placed in a modified institutional care setting in which, during the day, the child spends time in a group setting and later returns to the foster family at night.
 While there is no perfect replacement for a loving parent, these minimal interventions can help to enhance child development.
 Chinese adoptees tend to be healthier medically and have better developmental milestones.
 The risk for Fetal Alcohol Syndrome and Effects is considerably lower in Chinese children when compared to Eastern European children, but the risk is always there.

 Other problems found in Chinese children have a similar prevalence to other countries.
 These problems are as follows:

 - Latent tuberculosis (+PPD)

 These conditions are not country-specific; they occur in environments where children live in overcrowded and poor hygienic living conditions.

 China has become a desirable country for international adoption for a variety of reasons.

 - Possibility of adopting a child with better health conditions.